hp4k1h5/agora/README.md

 if you have entered your information correctly, you should be able to display your account and positions info by typing `@`.

+## watchlist

+Setting config.json key "watchlist" to "alpaca" will query your set of alpaca watchlists.
+This can be set at the config level, the workspace level, or on the watchlist component itself.

+### bots

+Algo-trading support is under active development.
+As a first step, there is a new `bots` component that can display relevant information to your trading bots.
+There is a [bots README](docs/bots/README.md) available in the bots folder, as well as some example bots.

 ### placing orders

-While algo/robo trading is in development, users can execute manual trades as follows.
-All orders must have three components:
+Users can execute manual trades as follows.
+All orders must have three
+components:
 1) order **side** buy or sell
     - use the `+` buy-prefix to buy. use the `-` sell-prefix to sell.
     - selling when you own no shares will be considered a short sale.